Matrix perturbation analysis of methods for extracting singular values from approximate singular subspaces: Numerical Illustrations and Comparisons

+We consider two singular value distributions.
+Firstly, the singular values will follow an exponential decay:

 where the largest singular value is $1$, the smallest $10^{-30}$, and $\sigma_r = \sigma_{200}$ is of the order of $10^{-6}$.
-This can be implemented by the \textsc{Matlab} function \verb|logspace(-30,0,n)'|.\footnote{All the implementations are available as Supplementary Materials at https://github.com/lorenzolazzarino/Extracting-accurate-singular-values-from-subspaces.git.} Secondly, the singular values will follow an algebraic decay:
+This can be implemented by the \textsc{Matlab} function \verb|logspace(-30,0,n)'|.\footnote{All the implementations are available in the Supplementary Material.} Secondly, the singular values will follow an algebraic decay:

 where the largest singular value is $1$, the smallest $10^{-12}$, and $\sigma_r = \sigma_{200}= 6.25 \cdot 10^{-10}$.